CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-client/configuration.md

     When you start CompuTec WMS Client **for the first time**, configure the connection to CompuTec WMS Server **before logging in**.
 [Read more](/docs/wms/administrator-guide/installation/wms-server/overview).
     :::

-3.Configure the required settings using the following tabs
+3. Configure the required settings using the following tabs

     - **General**
     - **Options**